 Abraham Zapruder was not the only one who captured the assassination of John F. Kennedy, but his little tape is the most accurate and informative.
 It became crucial evidence in the Warren Commission hearings.
 The black-white film was purchased by LIFE magazine for $150,000 and published as a series of photos, some of them were colored for special “John F. Kennedy Memorial Edition.”

-The public interest in Kennedy’s death details induced spreading of the photo and film, and it became a part of history.
+The public interest in Kennedy’s death details induced the spreading of the photo and film, and it became a part of history.
 Its quality has been improved, and the length varied from copy to copy, the gruesome frames became iconic.
-The 313 probably is one of the most influential – smashed President’s head with blood splash as a horrible sign of finiteness of life.
+The 313 probably is one of the most influential – smashed President’s head with blood splash as a horrible sign of life’s finiteness.